 It is also possible to use the indoor car parks Kärntnerringgarage, Kärntnerstraße Tiefgarage, Palais-Corso-Garage, Parkgarage Opernringhof, and Garage Robert-Stolz-Platz (all of which charge fees).

 Art Education Department | Monday through Friday | 9 a.m. to 4 p.m.

 You’ll find the ALBERTINA Museum at the heart of Vienna’s inner city between the State Opera, Kärntnerstraße, and the Vienna Hofburg.

 The main entrance is on the bastion of the former Vienna city wall, which you can reach via either an escalator or a lift.

-The museum shop, the DO&CO Restaurant, and the information stand can be accessed without a museum ticket.
+The museum shop and the DO&CO Restaurant can be accessed without a museum ticket.